andresmegias/madcuba-slim-scripts/README.md

 * SLIM Lines Plotter, `slimlinesplot.py`.
 * Abundances Bar Plotter, `abundsbarplot.py`.

 Each of them has a user guide that you can check to learn how to use them.
+There are also example files for each script, located in the `example` folders.

 MADCUBA website: https://cab.inta-csic.es/madcuba/